 Stay away from animal litter boxes and waste.
-Also avoid bird cages and fish and turtle tanks as well.
+Also avoid bird cages and fish and turtle tanks.

 Wear gloves when gardening or cleaning up after others, especially small children.

-Talk with your doctor before getting any type of immunization or shot, such as flu or pneumonia shots.
+Talk with your healthcare provider before getting any type of immunization or shot, such as flu or pneumonia shots.